l1va/credo/README.md

 credo
 ===============
-Chrome extension to download citation and article pdf from SciHub in one click from google scholar
+Chrome extension to download Citation and article pdf from SciHub in one click from google scholar

 TODO:
 Add options to change endNote on other citation formats